 Babylon Beach

-Although it’s certainly grown in popularity since the first time I went, Babylon Beach is a great place to grab brunch and layout in the sun on the deck chairs provided.
-It’s still relatively low-key, especially during low-season; and don’t forget to try their insanely good pancakes!
+Although it’s certainly grown in popularity since the first time I went, Babylon Beach is a great place to grab brunch and lay in the sun on the deck chairs provided.
+It’s still relatively low-key, especially during low season; and don’t forget to try their insanely good pancakes!

 Gare du Nord

 I was blown away by this unexpected hole in the wall in San Juan, North Ibiza.
-The small entrance featuring an outdoor seating area and long bar leading into a sprawling yet intimate leafy courtyard.
+The small entrance featuring an outdoor seating area and a long bar leads into a sprawling yet intimate leafy courtyard.
 The food is a mix of classic European dishes using locally sourced produce.
 The wine list is elegant and yet adventurous.
 It’s also here that I discovered one of my new favourite wines, Black Nose, which is made in Ibiza.
-Gard du Nord also offers quirky yet modern rooms with prices starting from £50 per night in the low-season.
+Gard du Nord also offers quirky yet modern rooms with prices starting from £50 per night in the low season.

 @GareduNord